List of Homeland characters: Simone Bah

 Played by Ashlei Sharpe Chestnut, Simone Bah is the daughter of Aby Bah and the sister of Sekou Bah.
+She used to date Sekou's friend Saad, unaware that he is an FBI informant.
+Simone and Carrie later pressure Saad to admit he is an informant.

 Saad Mahsud

 Played by Leo Manzari, Saad Mahsud is a friend of Sekou Bah who secretly works as an informant for FBI agent Ray Conlin.
-Saad was pressured into helping the FBI entrap Sekou on false charges.
+After being arrested as part of gang roundup in Pittsburgh, Saad was recruited as an FBI informant and pressured into helping the FBI entrap Sekou on false charges.
+Carrie uses a recording of Conlin ordering Saad to entrap Sekou to secure Sekou's release, but Sekou then posts a video online outing Saad as an FBI informant.
 Saad later helps Conlin confirm that Sekou was not responsible for the car bombing in which he and two other civilians were killed.

 Porteous Belli

 Played by C.J.
 Wilson, Porteous Belli is the alias of a shadow operative working for Dar Adal's black ops group.
 He initially spies on Carrie from an apartment across the street from her.
 Quinn soon begins to suspect Belli and starts following him, learning he was responsible for planting the car bomb that killed Sekou Bah and two other civilians (for which Sekou was framed).
 Belli eventually goes rogue and ambushes Quinn and Astrid at a lakeside cabin, killing Astrid.
-Quinn confronts Dar Adal, who learns that Belli was sent by a splinter faction within the black ops group.
+Quinn confronts Dar, who learns that Belli was sent by a splinter faction within the black ops group.
 Quinn tracks Belli to a house used to plan black ops missions and watches the house from nearby.
 Belli ambushes Carrie when she investigates the house, but Quinn intervenes and brutally murders Belli as revenge for Astrid's death.
 He later finds evidence that Belli's black ops team, led by General McClendon, is planning to assassinate President-elect Keane.